Ground-based anti-aircraft missile and gun complex armor, designed for the UAE army

 In a similar scenario, the DS30B hand-operated installation of the British Navy, created back in the 80s, is currently being replaced by a remote-controlled installation from the MSI Seahawk range, designated DS30M Mk2 ASCG (Autonomous Small-Caliber Gun - autonomous small-caliber gun).
 In it, the Oerlikon KCB 30x170 mm gun is replaced by the ATK MK44 30x173 mm gun.
 The interesting thing is that the rate of fire of the original 600-650 shots / min, which, when used with modern sights, gave the unit some anti-aircraft potential, dropped to the typical rate of fire of the 200 chain-drive guns / min, indicating that the emphasis was definitely shifted to direction of fighting much slower goals.

-Perhaps the most unusual choice was made by the German fleet, who chose the Rheinmetall MLG 27 installation to replace the manual 20-mm and 40-mm installations.
-MLG looks like other stabilized combat modules, but at the same time it is very different, as it has an 27-mm BK 27 aviation revolver gun with 1700 shots / min rate of fire, which gives the installation a really good potential, although according to the manufacturer, optoelectronics and OMS are only effective against surface targets and helicopters within a radius of 2,5 km (up to 4 km against larger surface targets).
+Perhaps the most unusual choice was made by German fleetwho chose the Rheinmetall MLG 27 rig to replace the manual 20mm and 40mm rigs.
+MLG looks like other stabilized combat modules, but at the same time it is very different, since it has aviation 27-mm BK 27 revolving gun with a fire rate of 1700 rounds / min, which gives the installation really good potential, although according to the manufacturer, the optoelectronics and FCAs are effective only against surface targets and helicopters within a radius of 2,5 km (up to 4 km against larger surface targets )

 ATK 30xXNNMX mm ammunition line